 Literacy starts at birth or, as research suggests, in utero.
-Health Canada has recognized that literacy is a determinant of health.
-The evidence shows a strong relationship between early positive literacy experiences and improved brain development.
+Research shows a strong relationship between early positive literacy experiences and improved brain development.
 The Montreal Children's Hospital is working in partnership with The Centre for Literacy via health care providers to promote literacy and engage families in reading.

-The program integrates literacy promotion into health care practice, and provides books to families of children who visit or stay at The Montreal Children's Hospital.
-The project objectives include creating a hospital orientation to literacy and health, and building community resources to support such a program.
+Lire/Imagine/Read is a program that integrates literacy promotion into health care practice, and provides books to families of children who visit or stay at The Montreal Children's Hospital.

-- The outpatient waiting room has a "reading corner".
-Volunteers read to children to model reading for parents, and to help decrease the stress of waiting.
+- Some outpatient waiting rooms have a "reading corner", where volunteers read to children to model reading for parents, and to help decrease the stress of waiting.

 - All wards have volunteers trained to read to individual children.